Header image courtesy of @fungyuying (via Instagram)

 Between the unrelenting heat and oppressive humidity, trekking Hong Kong’s hilly terrain in the summer is a treacherous affair that avid hikers and nature lovers know all too well.
 Fortunately, our city’s lush countryside hides some easy, shaded trails that allow you to enjoy the outdoors and get your steps in without having to risk getting a heatstroke.

-Abutting a smattering of traditional Hakka villages in Plover Cove Country Park, Wu Kau Shan Country Trail offers a trifecta of easy strolling, ample tree coverage, and watery streams, making it the perfect summer hike.
-So lace up your sneakers and follow along—here is your guide to hiking the Wu Kau Shan Country Trail.
+Abutting a smattering of traditional Hakka villages in Plover Cove Country Park, Wu Kau Tang Country Trail offers a trifecta of easy strolling, ample tree coverage, and watery streams, making it the perfect all-season hike.
+So lace up your sneakers and follow along—here is your guide to hiking the Wu Kau Tang Country Trail.

 A stronghold of the Hakkas since the early Qing dynasty, Wu Kau Tang comprises a close-knit rural community of walled villages in the western foothills of Plover Cove Country Park, towered by the neighbouring Tiu Tang Lung.
 While part of the original village settlement has been either modernised or altogether abandoned, a smattering of traditional tile-roofed architecture and ancestral halls remain as testament to the area’s rich cultural heritage.